What is Employee Grievance?

 Employee Grievance should be handled in a proper and well defined manner.
 If an employee voice is raised or someone reports a matter associated with a policy or one thing he or she isn't pleased with or needs to criticism against, a framework outlined in policy ought to be used.

-What are the types of Employee Grievance?
+What are the types of grievances in the workplace?

 - Pay and benefits.